swicg/activitypub-trust-and-safety/README.md

 ## Taskforce Leadership

-This taskforce is co-chaired by:
+This taskforce is led by:

 - Emelia Smith ([@thisismissem](https://github.com/thisismissem) / [@thisismissem@hachyderm.io](https://hachyderm.io/@thisismissem))
 - Darius Kazemi ([@dariusk](https://github.com/dariusk) / [@darius@friend.camp](https://friend.camp/@darius))

 Emelia and Darius are responsible for coordinating and running the taskforce meetings, their primary role is to facilitate consensus-building among taskforce members.
-For more on what it means to be a chair in the context of W3C related taskforces or groups, see: https://www.w3.org/Guide/chair/role.html

 ## Scope of work